KingerNL/RaspberryPi_GPIO/README.md

 # Hva_Raspberry

-This is a little project in did where i show you how to connect hardware to your Raspberry Pi with the help of a library called: Bcm2835, i used this library over some more high level ones like WiringPi because you just loose track of what the hell your doing.
+This is a little project in did on how to connect hardware to your Raspberry Pi with the help of a library called: Bcm2835.

+I used Bcm2835 over some more high level Library's like WiringPi because I didn't feel the need for importing a whole set of function and actually don't know what I'm doing.
 It's like programming on an Arduino, not that you can't use the library for my application.
+In fact i think it's easier to program this with higher level library's because how simple this application is.

-Also i acknowledge the fact that this code isn't optimally made.
-It never my intention to make this high end software that would be used by billions.
+I acknowledge the fact that this code isn't the fastes or optimally made.
+This was never the intention of the project.
 It's for a niche group of people wondering how to use the GPIO pins on your Raspberry without changing the C++ language to much.
-That said, this can easily be written in C, with a couple of changes.
+Also, this can easily be written in C, with a couple of changes.
 For instance the Threating library is c++ only, you can use the pthreads library for that.

 All the comments are in Dutch, sorry if you thought it would be an easy read.
 Don't know if i said this already, but all the Library's u need can be found in the **windows.hpp** folder.
 It's in the comments of main too, you can find there every command you need to run too.
 I used an Imager for all the correct settings.
 So if you want that one, just msg me.
 Ohh, you made it through the end ey? here are the correct GPIO pins corresponding with the bcm2835 library pins as your reward (it's also in the **hardware.hpp** file):